Formerly the NICHD BTB for Developmental Disorders

 Go to "Available Disorders" to list all cases available with information on demographics, tissues availability, length of tie in storage, the number of researchers who have requested tissue from each case and the number of tissue samples distributed.
 RIN values for RNA and 260/280 ratios of available DNA are listed for a significant proportion of the cases.

-For access to a database with additional search functions it is necessary to obtain a password by going to the "NICHD BTB Portal".
+For access to a database with additional search functions it is necessary to obtain a password by going to the UMB BTB Portal.
 The portal also lists medical records and neuropathology reports that are in compliance with HIPAAA regulations.

-The laboratories of Anne Comi and Jonathan Pevsner have identified a somatic mutation resulting in Sturge-Weber Syndrome using tissue donated by families with this disorder to the NICHD BTB.
+The laboratories of Anne Comi and Jonathan Pevsner have identified a somatic mutation resulting in Sturge-Weber Syndrome using tissue donated by families with this disorder to the UMB BTB.

 "Sturge–Weber Syndrome and Port-Wine Stains Caused by Somatic Mutation in GNAQ" Shirley et al., N. Eng.
 J. Med.
 2013, DOI: 10.1056/NEJMoa1213507